Social Security Numbers

 Individual Taxpayer Identification Number (ITIN) +

-PLEASE NOTE: Students should NOT have an SSN and an ITIN at the same time.
+PLEASE NOTE: Students and faculty/scholars should NOT have an SSN and an ITIN at the same time.
 This can cause confusion in the IRS system.
 You will need to rescind your ITIN later on if you have the need to instead obtain an SSN.

-From the IRS website:
+From the IRS ITIN website:

-An ITIN, or Individual Taxpayer Identification Number, is a tax processing number only available for certain nonresident and resident aliens, their spouses, and dependents who cannot get a Social Security Number (SSN).
-It is a 9-digit number, beginning with the number "9", formatted like an SSN (NNN-NN-NNNN).
+“An ITIN, or Individual Taxpayer Identification Number, is a tax processing number only available for certain nonresident and resident aliens, their spouses, and dependents who cannot get a Social Security Number (SSN).
+It is a 9-digit number, beginning with the number "9", formatted like an SSN (NNN-NN-NNNN).”

 "Once you receive a SSN, you must use that number for tax purposes and discontinue using your ITIN.
 It is improper to use both the ITIN and the SSN assigned to the same person to file tax returns.
 It is your responsibility to notify the IRS so we can combine all of your tax records under one identification number.
 If you do not notify the IRS when you are assigned a SSN, you may not receive credit for all wages paid and taxes withheld which could reduce the amount of any refund due."

-To notify the IRS, follow the instructions here
+To notify the IRS, follow the instructions here.

 For more detailed information on ITINs, refer to: